pokt-network/pocket-network-protocol/utility/README.md

 _However, this logic ignores why consensus algorithms exist in the first place.
 Consensus is a social process, and human beings are fairly good at engaging in consensus on our own without any help from algorithms; perhaps the best example is the Rai stones, where a tribe in Yap essentially maintained a blockchain recording changes to the ownership of stones (used as a Bitcoin-like zero-intrinsic-value asset) as part of its collective memory.
 The reason why consensus algorithms are needed is, quite simply, because humans do not have infinite computational power, and prefer to rely on software agents to maintain consensus for us.
 Software agents are very smart, in the sense that they can maintain consensus on extremely large states with extremely complex rulesets with perfect precision, but they are also very ignorant, in the sense that they have very little social information, and the challenge of consensus algorithms is that of creating an algorithm that requires as little input of social information as possible.'_

-**Applications handshaking with Fishermen is more burdensome than V0’s requirements for Applications.**
+**Applications handshaking with Watchers is more burdensome than V0’s requirements for Applications.**

-The only additional requirement of V1 for Applications is to provide the Fisherman a limited AAT/Key combination.
+The only additional requirement of V1 for Applications is to provide the Watcher a limited AAT/Key combination.
 V1 also removes the difficult decision of Applications configuring for Quality or Throughput.
 V1 comes with QOS out of the box so the burden of challenging Servicers is completely eliminated.

-**Applications granting an AAT to a Fishermen is completely insecure as they are providing the Fishermen access to their authenticator.**
+**Applications granting an AAT to a Watchers is completely insecure as they are providing the Watchers access to their authenticator.**

-The Fisherman receives a one-time, one-session token which allows the Fisherman to do only one thing: request relays.
-The Fishermen have no incentive to overuse that ability.
-Even a mad-man Fisherman is limited in its ability to cause harm if it wished to.
+The Watcher receives a one-time, one-session token which allows the Watcher to do only one thing: request relays.
+The Watchers have no incentive to overuse that ability.
+Even a mad-man Watcher is limited in its ability to cause harm if it wished to.

 **By ‘unburdening’ Applications from monitoring QOS you have effectively removed their ability to challenge their servicers.
 This is a downgrade from V0.**

 Applications are and will remain free to report bad service.
 Unfortunately, even with automated assistance and easy to use SDKs, it is deemed highly likely that applications will continue to act in the future as they have in the past.
 IE: They don’t spend time and energy fixing our product for us.
 They just walk away.
 Self-monitored and Self-enforced QOS is seen as the most viable path forward.

-**Only requiring Fishermen to prove they executed the (availability) sampling and not produce on-chain evidence of their data accuracy, latency, and volume claims is an exploitable vulnerability which Fishermen can/will take advantage of.**
+**Only requiring Watchers to prove they executed the (availability) sampling and not produce on-chain evidence of their data accuracy, latency, and volume claims is an exploitable vulnerability which Watchers can/will take advantage of.**

 Each and every metric which is sampled is collected and verifiable on the off-chain systems.
 Storing that data on- chain is one of the current V0 problems that V1 seeks to solve.
 As to the exploitability of this particular aspect… (see..
-Madman and Collusion in the attack vectors section) the incentive structure of V1 Fisherman rewards is such that there is no economic gain from this activity and the potential loss is quite significant.
+Madman and Collusion in the attack vectors section) the incentive structure of V1 Watcher rewards is such that there is no economic gain from this activity and the potential loss is quite significant.

 **The optimistic submission of TestScore and Proof transactions degrade the overall security and quality of the network.**